beberlei/WhitewashingZFMvcCompatBundle/README.markdown

 * $this->getHelper('url')->url($urlOptions, $name) will not allow to include 'controller', 'module' or 'action' parameters in $urlOptions as the original Zend router allows.
 * $this->_helper->url($action, $ctrl, $module, $params) is an expensive method, iterating over the collection of all routes.
 * The third parameter of the UrlHelper#url method is now $absolute = true/false, the original third and fourth parameter $reset/$encode have been dropped.

+#### Zend Layout

+Parts of the API of `Zend_Layout` and the respective action helper has been ported, though it changed semantically.

+In your config.yml when defining the `zendmvc1.compat:` section you have to specify a "default_layout_resource" parameter, that takes of the form "BundleName::layoutFile.phtml" and resides in Bundle/Resources/views/layoutFile.phtml respectively.
+The following very common API calls work:

+    $this->_helper->layout()->disableLayout();
+    $this->_helper->layout()->enableLayout();
+    $this->_helper->layout()->setLayout("HelloBundle::layout.phtml", $enable)

+As you can see, `setLayout` also expects a bundle resource, not a path anymore.
+You have to change all occurances throughout your code, but I doubt that will be many.